11 days, from Friday, June 11 to Monday, June 21, 2021

 Full-day tour of the nearby scenic Pula Peninsula, jutting out into the Adriatic Sea, part of Italy between the two World Wars but now belonging mostly to Croatia, featuring magnificent scenery along the coast as well as in the interior.
 The highlights will be the ancient Greco-Roman town of Pula with its impressive, well-preserved Roman amphitheatre, the picturesque seaport of Rovinj, where we will enjoy a lunch of Croatian specialties, and Porec, home to another UNESCO World Heritage Site, the 6th-century Euphrasian Basilica complex with its Byzantine mosaics (http://whc.unesco.org/en/list/809).

-After breakfast, short transfer to Venice Airport and non-stop return flight to Toronto with Air Canada, departing at 12:30 and arriving at 4:00 PM.
+After breakfast, short transfer to Venice Airport and non-stop return flight to Toronto with Air Canada.

 • Return non-stop flight from Toronto to Venice, with Air Canada, including all airport taxes/security fees/fuel surcharges; • Accommodation in the centrally located four-star/first-class Hotel Continentale, based on double occupancy - the supplement for single use of a double room is $745; • Airport transfers and excursions as shown in the itinerary, by private coach; • Meals: buffet breakfast daily and a total of five full-course dinners or lunches; • Sightseeing and visits as shown in the itinerary, including admissions; • Gratuities for the coach driver and local guides; • Hotel taxes and gratuities; • Airport lounge pass for air-inclusive booking made more than 90 days prior to departure.

 • All expenses of a personal nature; • Meals other than those shown above, and wine/beer/coffee etc. with dinners; • Travel Insurance, available on an individual basis.
 Please call our office for rates.